Welcome to Camille’s 6th Grade English Language Arts and Social Studies

 Summer Resources | View

 This year we will be focusing on becoming the best communicators possible!
 This means lots of presentations, writing, and speaking practice.
 Non-verbals are also a big part of communication and we consider these part of our language.
-(Are you rolling your eyes now?)
 These three areas serve as pillars of a solid Language Arts foundation.
-At the end of this year, students will have had ample practice with them and will hopefully have mastered (a score of 4/4) at least one or two of these areas.
+At the end of this year, students will have had ample practice with them and will have worked towards master of these skills (4/4).

 Incoming sixth graders are expected to know how to write a solid paragraph with a topic sentence, supporting details, and a concluding sentence.
 Most also have experience writing multiple paragraphs but may lack the ability to write cohesively or clearly.
 Some may also harbor a great deal of anxiety around the idea of writing a paper.
 We will meet this fear head-on and hone the skill of writing a cohesive, functional essay.
-By the end of this year, students will be able to summarize, inform, and persuade through writing, and they'll be able to do so without panic.
-With the element of anxiety tackled, student writing will begin to reflect their true author’s voice.
-This is when students start to become Master Communicators!
+By the end of this year, students will be able to summarize, inform, and use research to support their claims.
+We encourage family help with editing and refining essays, as even the professional writers higher editors!
+We will also be starting our three year autobiography project in 6th grade, allowing our students to interview family members, learn about their ancestors past, and write their personal narratives.
+Each year, they will add on to their books until 8th grade graduation.

-Speaking of communicating, we will also take a look at language and how it has played out over the course of our history as human beings.
-In our Social Studies course this year, we use archeology and paleontology as the bases for our inquiry as we delve into the world of ancient civilizations.
+We will take a look at language and how it has played out over the course of our history as human beings.
+We use inquiry and inferencing to delve into the world of ancient civilizations.
+Our focus will be on studying ancient civilizations through their economy, religion, social class, achievements, leadership/government, and geography.
+First we will start with the Stone Age, work our way through ancient Mesopotamia, ancient Egypt, and possibly ancient China!
+Each unit we will incorporate and collaborate with our arts and music teachers to bring a well rounded arts integrated curriculum to our students.
 We will practice our mapping skills and learn all about the mysterious world of the ancient humans.
-Students will study daily life, survival skills, elements of civilization, architecture, irrigation, medicine, and religion during ancient times.
-Some of the ancient civilizations we will study include Egypt, China, Mesopotamia, India and more!
+Students will study daily life, survival skills, tool making, elements of civilization, architecture, irrigation, medicine, and religion during ancient times.
+We will have a couple of big class events revolving around the social studies units and we love when our 6th grade parents are willing to help organize and add to our classroom fun!

 Field Studies/Events for this class: